 Start off by finding a niche you can find the people in, so a hobby that’s got facebook forums and groups is ideal.
 If it doesn’t have many shirts already then you should be able to politely message admins of those groups and make sure it’s ok to post about the shirt (just once) in the forum.
 Some groups even say it’s ok.
 Don’t spam, be brief, and follow up queries and comments, especially ones that say ‘oh, what I really need is a shirt saying ___________’.
 Make all of those, unless it violates someone’s IP.

 Once you’ve sold a few shirts, you will know what shirts sell, and who they sell to.
 You can then start paid advertising with your profits.
 The only properly profitable paid advertising I’ve run is Facebook/Instagram.
-I’ve also done a bit of reddit, but I don’t think it’s ever paid off.
+In social media sites, you can post interactive images that highlight the product cost and other details.
+I’ve also done a bit of Reddit, but I don’t think it’s ever paid off.

 Q17: What’s your pricing strategy?
 How do you decide to price your items?